Have you ever added extra CO2 in your grow room to increase your yields?

 Bigger yields: it is proven that adding more CO2 to your grow area will result in faster growing plants, and bigger yields.
 Who doesn't want more cannabis for their hard work?

-You plant will be able to tolerate higher temperatures: This is especially beneficial to those with hot, bright grow lights.
-When the CO2 concentration is above 1200 PPM, your plant will be able to tolerate temperatures up to 30C (86F).
+Your plant will be able to tolerate higher temperatures: This is especially beneficial to those with hot, bright grow lights.
+When the CO2 levels are above 1200 PPM, your plant will be able to tolerate temperatures up to 30C (86F).

 Most effective with bright lights: If you have grow lights that aren't very bright, this method will not be as beneficial.
 This method works best when the plant is supplied with more light than it can use, as this is when your plant will be able to take in more light than it naturally would be able to.